11 Ways for Small Businesses To Use AI in 2026

 AI automation

-Every role has repetitive, manual tasks—such as checking email, inputting data, and generating reports—that take time from more impactful work.
+Every role has repetitive, manual tasks — such as checking email, inputting data, and generating reports — that take time from more impactful work.
 AI can help automate routine tasks, which maximizes productivity, reduces the risk of human error, and drives team member engagement by enabling them to focus their time on more meaningful work.

-Depending on which tasks you’re looking to automate using AI, a wide range of tools are available for different business functions and use cases, such as chatbots for customer service, applicant tracking systems for recruiting, and payroll platforms for accounting.
+Depending on which tasks you’re looking to automate using AI, there’s a wide range of tools available for different business functions and use cases, such as chatbots for customer service, applicant tracking systems for recruiting, and payroll platforms for accounting.

 Enhanced data analytics